univention/univention-corporate-server/doc/debian-admins/index.rst

 ################################################################

 Welcome to the manual *Univention Corporate Server for Debian and Ubuntu Administrators*.
-This document is intended for system administrators, system engineers, or DevOps engineers with knowledge of the administration of Debian GNU/Linux or Ubuntu systems who want to get started with |UCS|.
+This document aims for system administrators, system engineers, or DevOps engineers with knowledge of the administration of Debian GNU/Linux or Ubuntu systems who want to get started with |UCS|.